AnyChart/docs.anychart.com/Appearance_Settings/Title.md

 {sample}AS\_Titles\_02{sample}

-*Note*: there is even more simple way to set custom text for a title.
+*Note:* there is even more simple way to set custom text for a title.
 Text can be set using **chart.title('Sales Performance')** method with no parameters.

 ## Visualization